azka-zaydan/sveltekit-template/.github/instructions/ui-design.instructions.md

 **Ask yourself**:

 1. "Does this look like it could be from 1999?" - If no, simplify it
-2. "Would this look out of place on YourApp?" - If yes, remove it
+2. "Would this look out of place on the platform?" - If yes, remove it
 3. "Can I remove this style and it still works?" - Then remove it

-**Remember**: YourApp's design is legendary because it's timeless, functional, and gets out of the way.
+**Remember**: The design is legendary because it's timeless, functional, and gets out of the way.
 Embrace the minimalism.